emanuelhfarias/email_sending/README.md

 $ docker-compose run migration
 $ docker-compose up
 ```
-Open localhost:8000.
+Open `localhost:8000` in your browser.
 It will open django-admin.
 You will need to create a superuser.

 ```
 docker exec -it email_sending_web_1 bash